ibarrond/knowhow/README.md

 # Machine Learning Knowhow
 A series of notebooks, lists, tips and documents covering my knowhow on Machine Learning.
+Currently migrated to a stylish blog: https://ibarrond.github.io

 Separated by topics:

 ##### Deep Learning
 - _AvoidOverfitting.md_: Tricks to avoid overfitting.